apache/mina-sshd/docs/sftp.md

 ```

-On the server side, version selection restriction is more complex - please remember that the according to the
+On the server side, version selection restriction is more complex - please remember that according to the
 protocol specification

 >> The server responds with a SSH_FXP_VERSION packet, supplying the lowest (!) of its own and the client's version number